 Cost: 300 ALL ($2.40)

-Lamb and veal are popular meat choices in Albania, and the tavë kosi is one of the most beloved dishes in the country.
+Albanian food is known for featuring lamb and veal, and the tavë kosi is one of the most beloved dishes in the country.
 Lamb is baked in an earthenware dish with eggs and yogurt.
 The end result is a quiche-like dish, with tender meat and a light, creamy egg topping.

 Cost: 500 ALL ($4.00)